1902 Alabama Crimson White football team: Birmingham High School

 Alabama opened the 1902 season with a 57–0 victory over Birmingham High School in Tuscaloosa.
-The victory brought Alabama's all-time record against Birmingham High School to 2–0.

-Marion Military Institute
+Marion

 Against the Marion Military Institute, Alabama scored the most offensive points in the young history of the program with their 81–0 victory.
 In the game touchdowns were scored by Frederick Grist Stickney and W. H. Arrington (with three each); Frank Montague Lett, William Swift Sherrill and James Forman (with two each); and R. L. Lodge, H. M. Smith and Gessner T. McCorvery (with one each).

 Auburn

 Against the Alabama Polytechnic Institute (now known as Auburn University) Alabama was defeated 23–0 at West End Park in Birmingham.
 Auburn took an 11–0 lead in the first half on a one-yard H. A. Allison touchdown run and a ten-yard Bill Patterson touchdown run.
 Auburn then scored their final points of the game on a pair of Allison touchdown runs of 75 and two yards for the 23–0 victory.
-The loss brought Alabama's all-time record against Auburn to 1–6.

 Georgia

 Against the University of Georgia, Alabama was shut out for the second consecutive game with their 5–0 loss at Birmingham.
 Marvin M. Dickinson scored the only touchdown of the game for Georgia in the second half.
 Alabama was trying to tie up the game late, but time expired as the Tide reached the Georgia twelve-yard line.
-The loss brought Alabama's all-time record against Georgia to 0–2–1.

 Mississippi A&M

 After consecutive losses, Alabama defeated the Aggies of Mississippi A&M (now known as Mississippi State University) 27–0 on The Quad.
 Alabama scored touchdowns in the first half on runs by Frederick Grist Stickney, 45-yards by Auxford Burks and 30-yards by James Forman.
 In the second half, touchdowns were scored on runs of 20-yards from Burks and a Stickney run.
-The victory brought Alabama's all-time record against Mississippi A&M (Mississippi State) to 3–0.